scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >One man's trash is another man's mids level treasure

 Brutal loss this week.
 So close, but yet so far.
-I hope you find solace in the fact that, sadly, starting one of your bench players would not have resulted in a win.
-Dalvin Cook really let you down this week.
-If he would have put up even half of his normal score you would have got the dub.
-In the land of the Wildcats, we call this a “Moral Victory”.
+I hope you find solace in the fact that starting one of your bench players would not have resulted in a win.
+Dalvin Cook let you down this week.
+You would have got the dub if he had put up even half of his average score.
+We call this a “moral victory” in the land of the Wildcats.
 This is what I prescribe to you to get over this loss.
 It doesn’t help.
 In all seriousness, I think this team is better than the record it has.
 I am not looking forward to playing against HCTM.

 | Name             | Team    | Depth |
 | ---------------- | ------- | ----- |